Naik-Vedant1234/Cognify/README.md

 ## Usage

+1. **Visit the website** - Go to https://cognify-theta.vercel.app to learn about Cognify
+2. **Download extension** - Click "Download Extension" and follow installation steps
+3. **Create account** - Sign up for free to sync your data
-1. **Browse normally** - The extension automatically tracks your time
+4. **Browse normally** - The extension automatically tracks your time
-2. **View the timer** - Look for the purple timer in the top-right of each page
+5. **View the timer** - Look for the purple timer in the top-right of each page
-3. **Check your dashboard** - Visit http://localhost:5173 to see analytics
+6. **Check your dashboard** - View detailed analytics and insights
-4. **Enable Focus Mode** - Block distracting sites when you need to concentrate
+7. **Enable Focus Mode** - Block distracting sites when you need to concentrate
-5. **Chat with AI** - Get productivity tips from the AI assistant
+8. **Chat with AI** - Get productivity tips from the AI assistant (if enabled)

 ## API Endpoints